• Fact sheet

 • Our role in the project

-LPRC will lead WP2 – Communication, but will actively involved in all the other Work Packages.
-Main tasks involve creating both internal and external communication guidelines, prepare and lead workshops related to risk management in the Atlantic Area and dissemination through social media channels.
-Engaging with stakeholders, will, therefore, be a staple of LPRC in AGEO.
+LPRC led WP2 – Communication, but was actively involved in all the other Work Packages.
+Main tasks involved creating both internal and external communication guidelines, prepare and lead workshops related to risk management in the Atlantic Area and dissemination through social media channels.

 • More information